Bridget Fonda: Career

+Fonda received Primetime Emmy and Golden Globe nominations for the television films In the Gloaming (1997) and No Ordinary Baby (2001).

 In 2001, Fonda starred with Jet Li in the action thriller film Kiss of the Dragon.
 Her final film role was in the 2001 movie The Whole Shebang.
-Her final role overall was the title role in the TV movie Snow Queen in 2002, and she has not appeared on screen since, having retired from acting.
+Her final role overall was the title role in the TV movie Snow Queen in 2002, and she has not appeared on screen since.

 Personal life

 Fonda met Eric Stoltz in 1986 and they began dating in 1990.
-The relationship ended after eight years.
+In 1998, the couple ended their relationship.

-On February 27, 2003, she suffered a serious car crash in Los Angeles that caused a fracture in a vertebra.
-In March of the same year, she became engaged to film composer and former Oingo Boingo frontman Danny Elfman, and they married in November.
+In February 2003, she suffered a serious injury from a car crash that fractured a vertebra.
+The following month, she became engaged to film composer and former Oingo Boingo frontman Danny Elfman, and they married in November.
 In 2005, they had a son together.

-After her engagement to Elfman, Fonda withdrew from acting and has concentrated on family life.
+After her engagement to Elfman, Fonda withdrew from acting and concentrated on her family life.